 The balance due must be paid to the Drew Student Accounts Office (by check or cash), or in the Student Account Center on TreeHouse prior to the start of the program.

-For shortTRECs: All participants in a shortTRECs are eligible for scholarships to help defray the cost of the program.
-On average, these scholarships cover 25 percent of the program cost.
+For shortTRECs: Students who are matriculated at time of participation in a shortTREC are eligible for scholarships to help defray the cost of the program.
+Graduated seniors, Pathway students and non-degree seeking students are not eligible for scholarships.
+On average, scholarships cover 25 percent of the program cost.
 Students apply for these scholarships at the time of application to the shortTREC.
 Recipients of these scholarships will be notified shortly after acceptance to the program.